Kaalam Maari Pochu (1956 film): Production

 The film was originally produced in Telugu with the title Rojulu Marayi by C. V. R. Prasath and directed by Tapi Chanakya.
 The Tamil film was produced with entirely new cast.
 Dialogues and songs were written originally for the Tamil version.
 The dialogues were written by Muhavai Rajamanickam who was a freedom fighter and (at that time) was the leader of the then united Communist Party of India.
-He was also a famous writer in Tamil Language.
+He was also a famous writer in Tamil.
 The film was shot entirely on rural locations with real-life farmers partaking.

 Soundtrack

 Music was composed by Master Venu and lyrics by Muhavai Rajamanickam.

-Controversy

-The song "Kallam Kabadam Theriyadhavane" became very popular.
-Those days, the songs were recorded for gramophone records and released well before the films are released.
-Accordingly, this song also was released early.
-There was another film Madurai Veeran released one month before Kaalam Maari Pochu.
-In Madurai Veeran, there is a song "Summa Kidantha Sothukku Kashtam" that had the same tune as "Kallam Kabadam Theriyadhavane" song.
-A. V. Meiyappan was the distributor of Kaalam Maari Pochu.
-He thought the Madurai Veeran song will jeopardise the success of his film.
+The song "Kallam Kabadam Theriyadhavane" is based on "Yeruvaaka Saagaaro Ranno Chinnanna" from Rojulu Marayi.
+Madurai Veeran, released one month before Kaalam Maari Pochu, had a song "Summa Kidantha Sothukku Kashtam" with the same tune.
+A. V. Meiyappan, the distributor of Kaalam Maari Pochu, thought the Madurai Veeran song would jeopardise the success of his film.
 He went as far as advertising "Dont be misled by the so-called 'Veerans' of the films!".
-Then he filed a case against the producer of Madurai Veeran, Lena Chettiar that he has stolen the tune of his film song.
+He later filed a case against the producer of Madurai Veeran, Lena Chettiar, accusing him of plagiarism.
 The lawyer V. L. Ethiraj appeared for Chettiar.
-The Judge observed that the tune of the songs are based on folklore music and no one can claim a right of ownership to such folklore music.
+The judge observed that the tune of the songs are based on folklore music and no one can claim a right of ownership to such folklore music.
 The case was dismissed.

-Reception
+Critical reception

 The Hindu wrote, "Well acted, it develops its central theme – the possibility of the kisan liberating himself from the dominant influence of the rich landholder and promoting his own and the country's interest through collective effort – with considerable effect".
+Sport and Pastime wrote, "It is rarely that we get a picture so full-bloodedly rural as Sarathi Films' Kalam Mari Poachu".
 The Indian Express wrote, "S. V. Subbiah steals the sow with a masterly portrayal of the poor, humble, old-world peasant who is a great stickler to properties".